johnh02/NetworkLabs/README.md

 ## Contents
 Each folder in this repository contains a separate networking lab.
 Each lab includes:
 - Packet Tracer topology file (.pkt)
-- Network design documentation (PDF)
+- Network design documentation (.pdf)
 - README to quickly explain the purpose and functionality of the lab/topology.